Zero-Trust Strategies for O-RAN Cellular Networks: Principles, Challenges and Research Directions: Introduction

 \item We introduce a new research direction focused on extending ZTA principles to the O-RAN data plane by leveraging its architectural and functional capabilities.
 In doing so, we propose a policy framework for authoring and managing fine-grained, stateful, and adaptive policies.

 \item We examine industrial perspectives by analyzing ZT initiatives and architectural approaches proposed by leading vendors such as Ericsson and Nokia. \end{itemize}

-\subsection{Paper Structure}
+\subsection{\MakeUppercase{Paper Structure}}

-The remainder of this paper is organized as follows.
+The remainder of this paper is organized as follows (see Figure~\ref{fig:paper_map}).
+Section~\ref{sec:2relatedwork} discusses related surveys on O-RAN security.
 Section~\ref{sec:ID-management} outlines the fundamentals of Identity Management and Access Control, covering authentication, access control models, and least-privilege enforcement as foundational ZT controls.
-Section~\ref{sec:zta} overviews the ZTA and key standards—NIST SP~800-207 and the CISA Zero-Trust Maturity Model—that inform secure, policy-driven system design.
+Section~\ref{sec:zta} overviews the ZTA and key standards NIST SP~800-207 and the CISA Zero-Trust Maturity Model that inform secure, policy-driven system design.
 Section~\ref{sec:5g_foundations} summarizes the 5G Core architecture, while Section~\ref{sec:oran} details the O-RAN framework, emphasizing its open interfaces, control hierarchy, and RAN-to-core communication workflows.
 Section~\ref{sec:oran-deployment-scenarios} analyzes operator, private, hybrid, and multi-operator shared deployments to contextualize ZTA adoption.
 Section~\ref{sec:cp-zta} applies ZTA principles to the control plane, focusing on secure procurement, continuous monitoring, and lifecycle management of O-RAN components.
 Section~\ref{sec:up-zta} extends the analysis to the user (data) plane, discussing a motivating scenario and mechanisms such as device attestation, identity-aware state transfers, and adaptive network access control.
 Section~\ref{sec:proposed-framework} introduces a framework for network-wide policy control, describing policy specification and enforcement through programmable RAN controllers and SMO coordination.
-Section~\ref{sec:industry} reviews industry efforts—particularly by Nokia and Ericsson—aligning O-RAN security with ZTA principles, followed by a discussion of open research challenges.
+Section~\ref{sec:deployment-implications} discusses the implications of ZTA across various O-RAN deployment scenarios Section~\ref{sec:industry} reviews industry efforts particularly by Nokia and Ericsson aligning O-RAN security with ZTA principles, followed by a discussion of open research challenges.
 Finally, Section~\ref{sec:conclusion} concludes the paper.